List of government agencies in DC Comics: D.S.I.

-The D.S.I. (short for Department of Scientific Investigation) is a government organization dedicated to the investigation of strange phenomena.
+The D.S.I.
+(Department of Scientific Investigation) is a government organization dedicated to the investigation of strange phenomena.
 Known operatives were Darwin Jones, the chief of staff, and Tommy Dane, one of the Young Scienceers.

 E

 E.A.G.L.E.

-E.A.G.L.E. (short for Extranormal Activities Garrison for Law Enforcement) is a government agency within the Astro City universe.
+E.A.G.L.E.
+(Extranormal Activities Garrison for Law Enforcement) is a government agency within the Astro City universe.
 They are described to normally function as a sort of "clean up crew" for the superheroes ("taking supervillains into custody, guarding damaged property, etc."), but during the Confession storyline they are seen hunting down, and capturing, various superheroes.
 After the storyline, it is implied that they returned to their normal duties.

 F

 FDAA

-Introduced in issue #1 of The American Way, the FDAA (short for Federal Disaster Assistance Administration) handles a U.S. government superhero team called the Civil Defense Corps.
+Introduced in the series The American Way, the FDAA (Federal Disaster Assistance Administration) handles a U.S. government superhero team called the Civil Defense Corps.
 The FDAA is responsible for using gene therapy to create many of America's heroes as well as "villains" who they have fight the heroes in publicly staged battles.
 The FDAA periodically unleashes Hellbent, a homicidal and sociopathic supervillain, to assassinate enemies of the United States.

 Finger, Eye, and Ear

-The Finger (secret police), the Eye (CCTV monitoring), and the Ear (phone surveillance) were the three branches of overt government surveillance depicted in the dystopian Britain of V for Vendetta.
+The Finger (secret police), the Eye (CCTV monitoring), and the Ear (phone surveillance) are the three branches of overt government surveillance in the dystopian Britain of V for Vendetta.

 G

 G.E.O.R.G.E.

-G.E.O.R.G.E. (short for the Group for Extermination of Organizations of Revenge, Greed, and Evil) debuted in Blackhawk #228, during that title's attempt to mainstream the Blackhawks as superheroes.
-G.E.O.R.G.E. opposed the International Crime Combine, a supraorganization made up of operatives from various other criminal organizations some based in the DC Comics Universe, like CYCLOPS and O.G.R.E., and other fictional organizations such as THRUSH and SPECTRE.
+G.E.O.R.G.E.
+(Group for Extermination of Organizations of Revenge, Greed, and Evil) debuted in Blackhawk #228, during that title's attempt to mainstream the Blackhawks as superheroes.
+G.E.O.R.G.E. opposed the International Crime Combine, a supraorganization made up of operatives from various other criminal organizations some based in the DC Comics Universe, like CYCLOPS and O.G.R.E., and other organizations such as THRUSH and SPECTRE.
 Known G.E.O.R.G.E. operatives were their leader the Long L, Mister Delta, and the Champ, a trenchcoat-wearing robot.

-Main article: Global Peace Agency

-The Global Peace Agency is an organization that first appeared outside the DC Universe in the original OMAC series, but which became part of the DCU proper in Final Crisis #7.

 G.O.O.D.

-G.O.O.D. (short for Global Organization of Organized Defense) is an international organization where the only known operatives are Barney Ling (the organization's director) and field operatives Ben Turner and Richard Dragon.
+G.O.O.D.
+(Global Organization of Organized Defense) is an international organization.
+Its operatives include director Barney Ling and field operatives Ben Turner and Richard Dragon.

-H

-Hayoth

-The Hayoth are a team of four super-powered covert operatives who act as a special division of the Mossad.
-Their first contact with the West came when Amanda Waller (see Suicide Squad) was contracted to capture Kobra.
-Waller was informed of the Hayoth's existence by an Egyptian operative named Nazair.